Changissnz/selfinterest/README.md

 translate meaning.
 And meaning is a centrality, but for the sentient being faced with a problem that has no meaning outside of a numerical span, meaning is not as simple as the examples of centralities found in the beginning of this section.
 For the sentient being, there is meaning to be found or made, and meaning, in cognition, can also be believed or rejected.
+Association, through the connections between two elements, possibly of non-identical categories, produces a meaning on top of the meanings of origin.
+Reasoning, through processing of the available information's surface-level, by means of derivation for additional forms and construction of connections, is a practice intended to satisfy logical criteria, at least on the surface.
+Through the drawing of connections such as by metaphor, analogy, or a network, an understanding, not guaranteed to yield preferred outcomes let alone be full and accurate in-itself, can be used for practical purposes of projecting effects of choice-precision from one distinct body to another.
+For example, a context for practical use of the understanding, is conducive to bearing expectations from actions that affect the context via the effecting application onto a known fundamental of the context; this statement, in-itself, is indeed not about the pragmatics, but the barebones general of applying understanding for a wanted causality.